 Also known as "grassroots journalism."
 The collecting and publication of timely, unique, nonfiction information by individuals without formal journalism training or professional affiliation.
 Examples include the publication of cell phone photos from a breaking news scene, blog reports covering local government meetings and discussion forums reporting results from international competitions.

 For contact details please see our Contact page.

 There are two types of content that can be added to infonews.
 News and photos.

 All content on the website is placed in one of four main categories:

 Each category is divided up further into topics and every topic on infonews.co.nz has its own home page.
-View a topic home page to see news, events, photos and links relevant to that topic.
+View a topic home page to see news, photos and members relevant to that topic.